Your Ultimate Guide To Each Way Betting

-Your each-way bet is made up of two different parts: a win bet and a place bet.
+Your each-way bet is made up of two parts: a win bet and a place bet.

-In order for your place bet to give a return, your selection has to win or finish in one of the pre-selected places you have chosen for the event.
-This means that your place bet is often represented as a fraction of the winning odds, for example ½, ¼ and so on.
+The Place Element – In order for your place bet to give a return, your selection has to win or finish in one of the pre-selected places you have chosen for the event.
+This means that your place bet is often represented as a fraction of the winning odds, for example, ½, ¼ and so on.

 It’s worth noting that your win and place criteria will always have an equal stake.
-For example: if you place a bet of £5 each way, this becomes a bet of £10 – £5 to win and £5 to place in a position of your choosing.
+For example: if you place a bet of £5 each way, this becomes a bet of £10 made up of £5 to win and £5 to place in a position of your choosing.

 As an each way bet is two separate bets, one with full and the other with reduced odds, you’ll be making two choices when putting your money down.

-However, you also know that if ‘each way’ only manages to place you will lose the winning bet but still receive the £50 you placed at reduced odds.
-And, as you’ve done your research, you’ll also know the risk that if ‘Each Way’ fails to place or win you will lose your stake entirely.
+However, you also know that if the horse only manages to place you will lose the winning bet but still receive the £50 you placed at reduced odds.
+And, as you’ve done your research, you’ll also know the risk that if the horse fails to finish in the place positions you’ll lose all of your stake.

 Calculating your Returns

-Let’s say you’ve backed a horse each way, 1/4 odds, with a £10 bet at 14/1 and it came first in the race then you would do the following to calculate the return on your bet:
+Let’s say you’ve backed a horse each way, 1/4 odds, with a £5 each way bet (£10 total) at 14/1 and it came first in the race then you would do the following to calculate the return on your bet: